7 Cold Calling Tips to Improve Your Closing Rate

-I’ve called many prospects and I’m going to show you how to make this process much easier.
+I’ve called many prospects and I’m going to show you a few cold calling tips that make this process much easier.

-Here are 7 cold call tips to help improve your closing rate.
+Here are 7 cold calling tips to help improve your closing rate.

 In your initial contact with the prospect, focus all your attention and your questions on the prospect.